 - The Gilmore Cabin provides a glimpse into Orange County’s African-American heritage.
 George Gilmore was born into slavery at Montpelier in 1810, and built this cabin in 1873 as a free American.

 - The Annie DuPont Formal Garden is a wonderful formal garden created in the early twentieth century in the area where the Madison garden once existed.

 - Archaeology: Montpelier is the site of continual archaeological excavations, and archaeologists have unearthed thousands of Madison-era artifacts on the property.
 A Civil War encampment site can also be seen.

 - Specialty Tours - perfect for those who either are returning to Montpelier or who really love in-depth topical discussions.
-2-hour tours include: "Meet the Madisons Behind-the-Scenes Tour"; "The Constitution Tour"; "Madison and Slavery Tour"; and "Women of Montpelier Tour".
+2-hour tours include: "The Constitution Tour"; "Enslaved Community Tour"; and "Let It Be Red: Curatorial Tour".
 Only $2 more with your discount admission ticket from the Holladay House!

 Thomas Jefferson’s Monticello (29 miles, 40-45 minute drive): Thomas Jefferson was the quintessential Virginian.
 He loved Virginia, he loved America, and he loved democracy.
 One of the most remarkable thinkers of the last 250 years, Jefferson built an immortal legacy in the heart of Virginia wine country.
 Monticello is an amazing place, and is the only home in America listed on the UNESCO World Heritage List.

 Recently, Monticello started offering tours of Montalto, a stunning mountain-top property next to Monticello.
 Montalto commands spectacular views of the Virginia piedmont, and one can literally see most of central Virginia from this gorgeous peak.